vinaya-class/vinaya-class.github.io/src/07-false-speech.md

 *Remaining silent:*

-During the patimokkha recitation: pacittiya.
+During *sanghakamma* when agreement is signalled by silence, if one remains silent as a deception: pacittiya.

 Silence is a gesture, and fulfils effort as a factor.